mussinbenarbia/katakatacode/README.md

 ## About The Project

-This is an app for software developers who want to improve their <strong>code</strong> typing speed 👩‍💻 👨‍💻 Test your skills with random code snippets written in various programming languages.<br>
+This is an app for software developers who want to improve their <strong>code</strong> typing speed 👩‍💻 👨‍💻<br>
+Test your skills with random code snippets written in various programming languages.<br>
 <code>Typing Text !== Typing Code</code>